 On Jan.
 30, Cleveland Clinic was selected as the buyer for Indian River Medical Center in Vero Beach after a months-long process.
 Other finalists were Adventist, HCA and Orlando Health.

 The prior week, on Jan.
 26, Cleveland Clinic announced an affiliation with Martin Health System for cardiology and heart surgery.
 Barsoum said Cleveland Clinic will hire two surgeons by the summer to start performing surgeries at the system’s downtown Stuart hospital.

-Barsoum said the Stuart hospital not only will serve cardiac patients in Martin County.
+Barsoum said the Stuart hospital will not only serve cardiac patients in Martin County, but in Palm Beach County too.
 The hospital also will be convenient for patients in northern Palm Beach County who want Cleveland Clinic’s renowned cardiac care, voted No. 1 in the country for 23 years in a row by U.S. News and World Report.

 Meanwhile, Cleveland Clinic is set to open its Wellington clinic on March 1, a move that puts it squarely in competition with Wellington Regional Medical Center for patient care.

 The 7,400-square-foot Cleveland Clinic facility is in the Village Green Center at the corner of Stribling Way and State Road 7.
 The office will feature primary care, gastroenterology, cardiology and other services offered by rotating Cleveland Clinic doctors traveling from the main Weston campus.

 With Palm Beach County’s aging, wealthy and insured Baby Boomer population, plus the trend toward bringing medical care closer to patients, local and out-of-state medical centers are expanding their presence from Jupiter to Boca Raton.